Case Study: Creating an Over The Top platform

 DELIVERY:

-• Closed captions in the correct language, font size, time code and name conventions.
+Closed Captions: We had to ensure that closed captions were provided in the correct language, font size, and timecode and adhered to specific naming conventions.

-Note: most contents didn't have artworks, subtitles, closed captions nor metadata.
-We had to create it internally or outsourcing.
+Note that most of the content did not have artwork, subtitles, closed captions, or metadata.
+We had to create these items internally or outsource them.

 PROJECT BURNDOWN:

-This was the graphic created to keep track of the progress during the duration of the project.
-At first, we were one or two days behind schedule (within a year).
-Later on, we were one or two days ahead of schedule.
+We created this graphic to track our progress during the project.
+Initially, we were one or two days behind schedule (within the first year).
+Later on, we were able to make up time and became one or two days ahead of schedule.

 GANTT CHART: